HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

 ### `<label>` element

 The `<label>` element remains the standard, recommended way to provide accessible names for input fields.
 By programmatically associating descriptive text with a form control, typically through the `for` attribute pointing to the input's `id`, it ensures users of assistive technology clearly understand what information is required.
 Proper labels also improve usability by increasing the clickable area, since clicking the label sets focus to the input.

-In 2025, about 35% of mobile inputs receive their accessible names from `<label>`, up from 32% in 2024.
-This is a positive trend.

-We also saw a modest 2% reduction in inputs deriving accessible names only from placeholder text.
-Placeholder text is less reliable and not a substitute for labels.
-However, the proportion of inputs lacking accessible names altogether remained unchanged from last year, indicating ongoing accessibility gaps.

-The 2025 data shows incremental improvement in `label` usage.
-It also underscores the need to continue expanding proper labeling practices to achieve full accessibility compliance and usability.

 {{ figure_markup(
   image="where-inputs-get-their-accessible-names-from.png",